lss602726449/cloudberrydb/devops/sandbox/README.md

 **Build Options**

+1. **Recommended for most users** – Build directly from your current local source code using `-c local`.
+This is the fastest way to get started as it reuses your existing checkout, avoiding the need to download the code again inside the container.
+It is also ideal for developers testing local changes.
-1. Compile with the source code of the latest Apache Cloudberry (released in [Apache Cloudberry Release Page](https://github.com/apache/cloudberry/releases)).
+2. Compile with the source code of the latest Apache Cloudberry (released in [Apache Cloudberry Release Page](https://github.com/apache/cloudberry/releases)).
 The base OS will be Rocky Linux 9 Docker image.
-2. Method 2 - Compile with the latest Apache Cloudberry [main](https://github.com/apache/cloudberry/tree/main) branch.
+3. Compile with the latest Apache Cloudberry [main](https://github.com/apache/cloudberry/tree/main) branch.
 The base OS will be Rocky Linux 9 Docker image.

 Build and deploy steps: